 - 2. Complete 16 hours of observation with a respiratory care practitioner in a hospital of the applicant's choice.
 Appointments with the hospital are made by the applicant.
 Observation forms are available from the Program Chair.
 In the event hospitals are not allowing in person observation, the Respiratory Program Chairperson will assign comparable assignments. - 3.
+A 2.5 GPA is needed to qualify for the Respiratory Program. - 4.
 Complete an interview with the Respiratory Care Program chairperson or director of clinical education.